Responsible investment policy

 4. Exclusion policy

 SSPF believes in engagement as tool to achieve sustainable change.
 As a last resort, companies that fail to make any progress in the field of sustainable business practice can be excluded.
 The Board of SSPF will decide on any action of this nature on a case-by-case basis.
 Its assessment will also take the (potential) negative consequences of its decision on society and the environment into consideration.
 A company may also be excluded if it acts in a manner that is in breach of the law or treaties or conventions that the Netherlands has ratified.
 As such, SSPF does not invest in companies that are active in the field of cluster munition and/or landmines.
+Also excluded are companies that are active in biological or chemical weapons or in supplying nuclear (parts of) weapons to organizations in countries that have not signed the Non-Proliferation Treaty.
 If a company is excluded, SSPF will not invest in loans issued by the company in question either.
 SSPF monitors all such companies on a regular basis, to see whether exclusions can be lifted.

 SSPF monitors the progress and impact of its responsible investment policy via a quarterly report it receives from its external asset manager/service provider and by engaging in discussions about these reports.
 When necessary, SSPF makes adjustments.